frontenddogma/web-development-glossary/manuscript/m.md

 : → MD5
 : → MD6

-Meta-element
+Meta element
 : An HTML element that can provide structured metadata about a web page.
-Meta-elements are part of a web page’s `head` section.
-Multiple meta-elements with different attributes can be used on the same page.
-Meta-elements can be used to specify a page’s description, keywords, and other metadata.
+Meta elements are part of a web page’s `head` section.
+Multiple meta elements with different attributes can be used on the same page.
+Meta elements can be used to specify a page’s description, keywords, and other metadata.
 The HTML `meta` element has two uses: to emulate the use of an HTTP response header field, and to embed additional metadata within the HTML document.&nbsp;[†](#w-meta-element)

 Metadata
 : Data that provides information about other data, or data about data.
 There are many distinct types of metadata, including descriptive, structural, administrative, reference, and statistical metadata.&nbsp;[†](#w-metadata)